Recurrent Deterministic Policy Gradient Method for Bipedal Locomotion on Rough Terrain Challenge: Learning methods

 By injecting trajectories of well-trained agents into the experience replay buffer of a new agent, we can introduce good learned behavior into the new agent so that it can learn more optimal behavior by deciding non-monotonic action chain.
 Teachers can be trained from various policy learning algorithms, network designs, and even reward designs before injection.
 Normalization issue of multiple teacher policies can be ignored since DPG is an off-policy learning algorithm.
 However, we do not dominate the experience replay buffer with external trajectories since the trajectory distribution distorts \cite{zhang2017deeper} and anneal down the contribution of injected trajectories over episodes.

 The idea of injecting external experience into an agent is well examined in context of inverse reinforcement learning \cite{finn2016guided}.
 However, our injection method does not limit experiences to be bounded near to the current policy of student.
-Policy distillation \cite{rusu2015policy} property of experience injection method is justified since the Critic is shaped with diverse behaviours of multiple teachers, and then the Actor maximises Q-value solely guided by its Critic.
+Policy distillation \cite{rusu2015policy} property of experience injection method is justified since the Critic is shaped with diverse behaviours of multiple teachers, and then the Actor maximises Q-value with guidance of its Critic.